michmicke/training-container/docs/01_introduction.md

 1. The podman counterpart to `docker compose` is `podman-compose`.
 Install this tool, too!
 The neccessary steps are found at https://github.com/containers/podman-compose?tab=readme-ov-file#installation
+1. If you have not already, please create an account at [Docker Hub](https://hub.docker.com/signup) and run `docker login` This will prevent us from running into technical problems during the on site workshop.

 Awesome!
 We are all set!